Friday, 29 March 2024

 All three men were Anglicized lawyers who had received at least part of their education in England.
 Jinnah and Gandhi were both Gujarati.

-Gandhi needed money for his crackpot schemes and tapped Gujarati and Marwari traders and industrialists for funds in return for which he advanced their funds.
+Gandhi needed money for his crackpot schemes and tapped Gujarati and Marwari traders and industrialists for funds in return for which he advanced their financial interests.
 Jinnah had been brought back into Indian politics to ensure the Muslim League would get funds and support both from big landlords and the rising Muslim business houses- e.g. Ispahanis in the East or the Haroons (who were from Kutch like Jinnah).
 Jinnah was willing to limit interference in the Muslim majority Provinces in return for support for what was supposed to become the Federal level.
 But, during the Provincial Autonomy phase, what gave both Jinnah and Nehru focal point salience was precisely the fact that both were willing and able to bury that fucking Federation.
 The difference was Nehru had the charisma to overawe Provincial Congress satraps.
 Thus India could have a strong centralized administration whereas Pakistan was bound to fall apart save in so far as the the hard-work, decency, and religious and family values of the people, have enabled them to thrive.

 Potentially, they could have been close allies.